-Fluoxetine has minimal activity on noradrenergic re-uptake.
-Due to its re-uptake of serotonin, fluoxetine produces an activating effect, and due to its long half-life (2 to 4 days), initial antidepressant effect emerges within 2 to 4 weeks.
-Fluoxetine's active metabolite is norfluoxetine, and it is produced when the cytochrome P450 enzyme (CYP2D6) acts on it.
+Fluoxetine has minimal activity on noradrenergic reuptake.
+Due to its reuptake of serotonin, fluoxetine produces an activating effect, and due to its long half-life (2 to 4 days), the initial antidepressant effect emerges within 2 to 4 weeks.
+Fluoxetine's active metabolite is norfluoxetine, which gets produced when the cytochrome P450 enzyme (CYP2D6) acts on it.
 It is important to remember that fluoxetine has several drug-drug interactions due to its metabolism at the CYP2D6 isoenzyme.
 Additionally, norfluoxetine can have an inhibitory effect on CYP3A4.
-It is also important to keep in mind that fluoxetine has a half-life of 2 to 4 days and its active metabolite, norfluoxetine has a half-life of 7 to 9 days.
+It is also important to keep in mind that fluoxetine has a half-life of 2 to 4 days, and its active metabolite, norfluoxetine has a half-life of 7 to 9 days.

-Some individuals may require dosing of 60-80 mg daily.
-There is some evidence, given fluoxetine's long half-life, that the medication also comes in a delayed release formulation that may be dosed at 90 mg per week.
+Some individuals may require dosing of 60 to 80 mg daily.
+There is some evidence, given fluoxetine's long half-life, that the medication also comes in a delayed-release formulation with dosing at 90 mg per week.
 Evidence suggests that the efficacy of the delayed-release formulation is similar to the individuals receiving fluoxetine 20 mg per day.
-As always, drug-drug interactions should be carefully monitored, and if one is starting a monoamine oxidase inhibitor, for treatment-resistant depression, fluoxetine should be discontinued for five weeks before starting a monoamine oxidase inhibitor for fear of precipitating serotonin syndrome.
+As always, drug-drug interactions require careful monitoring, and if one is starting a monoamine oxidase inhibitor, for treatment-resistant depression, fluoxetine should be discontinued for five weeks before initiating monoamine oxidase inhibitor therapy, for fear of precipitating serotonin syndrome.
 Abrupt discontinuation of the medication, due to its long half-life, compared to other SSRIs, is not associated with the emergence of symptoms (sleep disturbances, dysphoria, fever, nausea) seen with abrupt discontinuation of other antidepressants.
-When treating Bulimia, generally an efficacious dose is achieved at 60 mg to 80 mg per day.
+When treating bulimia, generally, an efficacious dose is 60 mg to 80 mg per day.
 Non-steroid inflammatory agents (e.g., ibuprofen) may impair the effectiveness of fluoxetine.

-Most common side effects reported by adults include Insomnia, nausea, diarrhea, anorexia, dry mouth, headache, drowsiness, anxiety, nervousness, yawning, decreased libido, decreased arousal (seen as decreased lubrication in women and decreased erectile function in men), bruising, bleeding (rarely), hyperhidrosis, also keep in mind if this may be due to underlying mania/psychosis, seizures (rarely), induction of mania, rare activation of suicidal ideation and behavior (especially in teenagers), weight gain/loss, decreased orgasm (anorgasmia and ejaculation latency), muscle weakness, tremors, and pharyngitis.
+Most common side effects reported by adults include insomnia, nausea, diarrhea, anorexia, dry mouth, headache, drowsiness, anxiety, nervousness, yawning, decreased libido, decreased arousal (seen as decreased lubrication in women and decreased erectile function in men), bruising, bleeding (rarely), hyperhidrosis, also keep in mind if this may be due to underlying mania/psychosis, seizures (rarely), induction of mania, rare activation of suicidal ideation and behavior (especially in teenagers), weight gain/loss, decreased orgasm (anorgasmia and ejaculation latency), muscle weakness, tremors, and pharyngitis.

 Hypersensitivity to fluoxetine or any component in its formulation